bayoxx/bayoxx/README.md

 Verify my certification with Credly [here](https://www.credly.com/badges/4ddf8985-ba73-4fff-9abb-bb4ccc0b7b18/public_url).

 Below, I've included a list of my pinned projects (repositories).
+You can also check the repository tab to see all my projects.
 Please feel free to explore them!

 ### Languages and tools